UBC-MDS/DSCI532_violent_crime_app/doc/milestone3_writeup.md

 Overall, the ojective for our app has not changed.
 We continue to work towards building an app that illustrates the differences in violent crime patterns accross cities.
 We have, however, made some changes to the design and to the user interface in addition to the changes we made addressing reviewer comments.

-##### Cluttered Line Plot
+##### Cluttered Line Chart

-Firstly, we noticed that when too many cities were added, the line plot became cluttered and hard to read.
+Firstly, we noticed that when too many cities were added, the line chart became cluttered and hard to read.
 To address this, we decided to limit the number of cities users can select to six.

 ##### Overlapping Labels

-Secondly, the city labels on the bar plot sometimes overlapped and became illegible.
+Secondly, the city labels on the bar chart sometimes overlapped and became illegible.
 Limiting the number of cities did help address this problem as well, but when cities with long names were selected, the labels still overlapped.
 We decided to rotate the bar chart so that the bars run horizontally; doing so allowed the city names to each be displayed on a separate line.

 ##### Other Issues